getninjaN/postnord-i-kalendern/README.md

 ![Vercel](https://vercelbadge.vercel.app/api/getninjaN/postnord-i-kalendern)
 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

-**Get your PostNord delivery days right in your calendar** — emoji-powered, auto-updating `.ics` feed based on your Swedish postal code.
+**Get your PostNord delivery days right in your calendar** — auto-updating `.ics` feed based on your Swedish postal code.

 Inspired by [Weather in your Calendar](https://weather-in-calendar.com/), but for mail instead of weather.
 Built with ❤️ for simplicity and utility.